Frequently Asked Questions2024-05-14T16:44:33-05:00

 GENERAL QUESTIONS

-United Way of the Plains is a local, volunteer-driven organization that for over 100 years has brought together people and resources from across the community to tackle the issues that matter most.
-Whether that means building partnerships, advocacy, fundraising, grant writing or bringing people together around focused issues—that’s what United Way does.
+United Way of the Plains mobilizes our community to action so everyone can thrive.
+We are a local, volunteer-driven organization that brings together people and resources from across the community to advance community-led solutions for social issues.
+Whether that means building partnerships, advocacy, fundraising, grant writing, or bringing people together around focused issues—that’s what United Way does.
 Learn more about what we do.

 Our United Way is a local organization run by community volunteers who determine all policies, procedures and decisions.
 We are autonomous from United Way Worldwide.
 These dedicated volunteers, with support from United Way’s professional staff, oversee every aspect of the organization.
 Community leaders monitor and govern United Way’s financial operations and ensure that funds are prudently managed.
 Volunteers from the community assist the annual fundraising campaign.
 Diverse groups of volunteers help evaluate nonprofit agency applications for funding awards that are approved by our board of directors.